ehazlett/interlock/docs/index.md

 # Interlock
-Interlock is an event driven container load balancer for [Docker](https://www.docker.com).
+Interlock is an event driven extension system for [Docker](https://www.docker.com).
 It uses the [Docker Event](https://docs.docker.com/engine/reference/api/docker_remote_api/#docker-events) stream to notify "extensions".
 Currently the supported extensions are HAProxy and Nginx.
 This provides a dynamic load balancer and reverse proxy utilizing either HAProxy or Nginx.